 We first describe some functions that programmability serves in human cognition, and point to the crucial involvement of language in each.
 We next examine how language programs the mind and argue that it does so through the manipulation of embodied, sensorimotor representations.
 Language acts directly on mental states (Elman, 2009).
-We then examine what design features of words-a key component of language-make them especially well-suited to programming the mind.
+We then examine what design features of words-a key component of language-make them especially well suited to programming the mind.
 Finally, we relate this framing to the question of language evolution, and suggest that programming minds may have served as a major pressure in the emergence of language.

-2. Four examples of programmability, and the role of language in each.
+2. Four examples of programmability, and the role of language in each

-2.1 Teaching
+2.1.
+Teaching

-A student monkey's coconut-gathering behavior is shaped bit by bit because there is no other way.
+A student monkey's coconut-gathering behavior is shaped bit by bit because there is no alternative; no shortcut.
 In contrast, humans can be told about the goal in seconds.
-They might not be particularly good at accomplishing the goal at first and they will never be as adept at monkeys at climbing state-perhaps the most laborious part of training the macaques-can be accomplished almost instantaneously in the case of humans.
+They might not be particularly good at accomplishing the goal at first and they will never be as adept as the monkeys at climbing trees, but they will know from the very start what is being demanded of them.
+Communicating the goal state-perhaps the most laborious part of training the macaques-can be accomplished almost instantaneously in the case of humans.
 One does not have to look far to find other examples (adaptive even in the strictest Darwinian sense).
-Consider the simple routine of looking both ways when crossing a busy street-a domain ill suited to trial and error learning.
+Consider the simple routine of looking both ways when crossing a busy street-a domain ill suited to trial-and-error learning.
 Developing this routine as an automatic habitual behavior takes practice-a kind of training which can take a long time.
 But in humans, getting the behavior off the ground and establishing the objective can be programmed with a few simple words ("Look both ways before crossing the street").

-Either of these behaviors-collecting coconuts or crossing streets-could in principle be learned through imitation or non-verbal tutoring.1 In actual practice though, they are often learned through instruction in the form of verbal directives.
+Either of these behaviors-collecting coconuts or crossing streets-could in principle be learned through imitation or non-verbal tutoring.
+In actual practice though, they are often learned through instruction in the form of verbal directives.
 In part, this is because there are things linguistic instruction can do that imitation cannot.
-Even in learning nuanced sensorimotor tasks like playing the violin or learning to fly a plane2, we can (and do) use language to guide the learning process, to "tame the path-dependence" (Clark, 1998), choosing to present one set of examples or experiences to the learner over another, and to nudge the student's actions, often with verbal commands ("do that once more," "no, not quite so hard," "look at what I'm doing right now").
-Verbal instruction is a particularly effective method of eliminating sources of error
+Even in learning nuanced sensorimotor tasks like playing the violin or learning to fly a plane, we can (and do) use language to guide the learning process, to "tame the path-dependence" (Clark, 1998), choosing to present one set of examples or experiences to the learner over another, and to nudge the student's actions, often with verbal commands ("do that once more," "no, not quite so hard," "look at what I am doing right now").
+Verbal instruction is a particularly effective method of eliminating sources of error (Harlow, 1959)-a primary cause of the difficulty of training non-human animals.